 Stamps like the 2950 and represent heavy duty springs, which is why they cost a bit more.
 Once upon a time we had to have these custom made, since they were extra strength, but we have since made them more convenient to purchase.

-A handy person from Coral Springs FL says:
+Handy Person from Coral Springs FL

 Great Tom.
 You've been very helpful.